kamilossan/UnidaysChallenge/README.md

 I used Java due to it's relative simplicity in implementing class templates(abstract classes/interfaces) that proved useful in this scenario and due to possibility of utilizing this solution on an actual web server (eg. Apache+JSP).

+More detailed description of separate functions are within the comments inside classes.

 ~Kamil Spirydowicz